Houses in Multiple Occupation

 Most student houses are House in Multiple Occupancy (HMOs).
 It's the legal name for a house where 3 or more unrelated people share facilities like kitchens and bathrooms.

-For students in (HMOs), the Act replaces fixed-term tenancies with rolling, periodic contracts but introduces a specific 'Ground 4A' to allow landlords to regain possession at the end of the academic year.
-Here are the specific changes for students in HMOs from 1 May 2026:
+For students in (HMOs), the Renters Rights Act replaces fixed-term tenancies with rolling, periodic contracts but introduces a specific 'Ground 4A' to allow landlords to regain possession at the end of the academic year.
+Here is summary of the main changes now in place for students living in HMOs:

-• End of Fixed Terms: Existing and new fixed-term Assured Shorthold Tenancies (ASTs) will convert to Assured Periodic Tenancies (APTs).
+• End of Fixed Terms: Both existing and new tenancies are now Assured Periodic Tenancies (APTs).

 • Rolling Basis: Tenancies will run on a weekly or monthly basis without a fixed end date, meaning students are not locked in for a full year.

-• Tenant Flexibility: Students can terminate their tenancy at any time by serving at least two months' notice.
+• Tenant Flexibility: You can terminate their tenancy at any time by serving at least two months' notice.
+Make sure you give notice in the correct way (in writing) and for the correct period (linked to a rental period).
+Here's a more detailed guide to giving notice.

 • Joint Tenancy: In a joint contract, one tenant can serve notice to end the tenancy for everyone in the house.